Suitable for: Everyone

 What information is required in this section?

 As mentioned above, this section should be prefilled when you arrive at your income page of the Airtax tax return.
-However if you proceed manually completing your tax return, there’s a few key pieces of information you need to list in the “interest” section:
+However, if you proceed manually completing your tax return, there are a few key pieces of information you need to list in the “interest” section: